 What should you think about?

-I think that the answer to that question is simple… Think about being the best “you” that you can be.
+I think the answer to that question is simple… Think about being the best “you” that you can be.
 The best “you” being based on your own criteria.
 Have a serious conversation with the person in the mirror to determine what kind of person you want to be.
 Understand everything there is to know about being that person.
 Set goals and put action plans in place to develop into that person.
 Then, simply be that person!
 Enjoy who that person is.
 Like that person.
 Get excited about what that person does.
 Celebrate the accomplishments of that person.
 Doing these things, I believe, is “your” business… what you should be thinking about.